Acute bronchitis: Smoking cessation

 To help the bronchial tree heal faster and not make bronchitis worse, smokers should quit smoking completely.

 Alternative therapeutic approaches

 Salbutamol is not effective in children with an acute cough who do not have restricted airways.
 There is weak evidence that salbutamol may be useful in adults with wheezing due to a restricted airway; however, it may result in nervousness, shakiness or a tremor.

 Prognosis

 Acute bronchitis usually lasts a few days or weeks.
 It may accompany or closely follow a cold or the flu, or may occur on its own.
 Bronchitis usually begins with a dry cough, including waking the patient at night.
 After a few days, it progresses to a wetter or productive cough, which may be accompanied by fever, fatigue, and headache.
 The fever, fatigue, and malaise may last only a few days, but the wet cough may last up to several weeks.
+A persistent fever greater than 100°F (37.8°C) should suggest consideration of influenza or pneumonia.

 Epidemiology

 Acute bronchitis is one of the most common diseases.
 About 5% of adults are affected and about 6% of children have at least one episode a year.
 It occurs more often in the winter.

 In infants under one year of age, acute bronchitis was the most common reason for admission to the hospital after an emergency department visit in the US in 2011.